bcesarg6/stats_lol/README.md

 #status_lol

-Java application to create stats for League of Legends championships.
+Java application made on NetBeans IDE to create stats for League of Legends championships.

+The source files are on /src/status_lol